Explainer: The IHRA Working Definition of Anti-Semitism

 • Because it conflates legitimate criticism of Israel with anti-Semitism, the IHRA definition’s adoption by governments and educational institutions has also been condemned by civil liberties groups, academics, and others as a threat to free speech and academic freedom, chilling and punishing voices critical of Israel and its abuses of Palestinian rights.
 In the UK, the government has even threatened to cut funding for educational institutions that don’t adopt it.

-Who has criticized its adoption by governments and others?
+Who has criticized its adoption by governments & others?